 - Long Tenure: The amount deposited in the PPF account is blocked for fifteen years, though partial withdrawals can be made in case of necessity but only after completion of the sixth year of PPF account.

-- Lack of Liquidity: PPF account deposits cannot be easily withdrawn or converted in liquid cash, unlike shares and securities.
+- Lack of Liquidity: PPF account deposits cannot be quickly withdrawn or converted in liquid cash, unlike shares and securities.

-- Inflation Overpowers the Interest Earned: The PPF interest rate keeps on reducing annually which makes it difficult to stand against inflation.
+- Inflation Overpowers the Interest Earned: The PPF interest rate keeps on reducing annually.
+This makes it difficult to stand against inflation.